Where to Go Diving in PCB

 Diver's Den offers daily dive charters and can accommodate 18 divers on their 40-foot dive boat.
 They offer custom spearfishing and dive trips for more experienced (not to mention stealthy!) divers.

-When to Go Diving in Panama City Beach
+When to Go Diving in PCB

 Panama City Beach is one of the best dive destinations in the South, with good reason.
 Water temps are typically warm enough for year-round diving (ranging from 60 F in winter to around 84 F in the summer) with good visibility ranging from 30-50 feet.
 The optimal months for diving in Panama City Beach are from April to September.
 During peak summer, you can usually get away with wearing a short wetsuit, depending on your depth.